johannschopplich/nuxt-api-party/docs/guides/interceptors.md

 ## `onResponse({ request, options, response })`

 The `onResponse` interceptor is called for all responses, including both successful and error responses.
-Use this for response processing, caching, or analytics.
+Use for response processing, caching, or analytics.

 ```ts
 const { data } = await useMyApiData('posts', {